-My name is Mitchell Waite and I have developed a radical
+My name is Mitchell Waite and my team and I have developed a radical

 search engine to identify birds of North America that differs from anything on the web.